AI4LIFE-GROUP/OpenXAI/README.md

 * Submit the performance of the explanation method for a given metric.

-As many datasets share a therapeutics theme, we organize benchmarks into meaningfully defined groups, which we refer to as benchmark groups.
-Datasets and tasks within a benchmark group are carefully curated and centered around a theme (for example, TDC contains a benchmark group to support ML predictions of the ADMET properties).
-While every benchmark group consists of multiple benchmarks, it is possible to separately submit results for each benchmark in the group.
-Here is the code framework to access the benchmarks:

 ## Cite Us

 If you find OpenXAI benchmark useful, cite our paper: